St. Ambrose Cathedral (Des Moines, Iowa): St. Ambrose Cathedral

 The Rev. Michael Flavin started construction of the present church in 1890 and it was completed the following year.
 It was built for about $120,000.
 Bishop Henry Cosgrove dedicated the church on October 11 of the same year.
 James J. Egan of Chicago was the architect.
 He designed Sacred Heart Cathedral in Davenport at the same time.
-Flavin had seen a model for a high altar designed by Tiffany & Company displayed at the 1893 Columbian Exposition in Chicago.
+Flavin had seen a model for a high altar designed by Tiffany Studios displayed at the 1893 Columbian Exposition in Chicago.
 He had a copy of it made of marble in Italy for St. Ambrose.

 St. John's Parish in Des Moines was created from the northern portion of St. Ambrose Parish in 1905.
 Its church building would be elevated to a Minor Basilica in 1989.
 In 1906 St. Anthony's Parish was established on the south side of Des Moines.
 Its establishment was opposed by Father Flavin who incorrectly insisted it was established as an Italian ethnic parish because he did not want to lose the parish territory.
 The following year Flavin became the first priest of the Diocese of Davenport to be named a monsignor.
 St. Ambrose Church was chosen to be the cathedral of the Diocese of Des Moines when it was established by Pope Pius X on August 12, 1911.
 St. Augustin's Parish on the west side of Des Moines was founded from St. Ambrose in 1920.